• Skip to primary navigation

 My Secret Shopping Results

 This is pretty incredible.
-The Bureau of Labor Statistics data shows that your typical household spends about $3,300 per year going out to eat at restaurants.
-In three months, I’ve been able to spend over 40% of what your typical household might spend in an entire year – and all for free!
+According to the Bureau of Labor Statistics data, your typical household spends over $3,500 per year going out to eat at restaurants.
+Meanwhile, I’m able to spend nearly double that – and get it all reimbursed with these secret shopping companies.

 And even better, since I’m getting reimbursed for my spending, I’m able to put more spend on my credit cards, giving me more travel rewards that I can then use for free travel.
 Getting credit card points and miles is a secondary benefit of hacking my food budget, but something to think about that adds to the value of these restaurant secret shopper jobs.